sheldonmall/note-taker/README.md

 ## Tests

-The applications is fully functional.
-Please test it for different roles and options.
+The applications is NOT functional.
+I have sent a long time troubleshooting it, and do not want to spend more time to this HW.